kz6fittycent/Brisket-Rub/brisket_rub.md

 - Cumin

 ## Application
 After trimming the brisket, apply olive oil to all sides of the brisket, as a binder.
-With the brisket turned upside-down, liberally apply the rub.
-Turn brisket right-side up and repeat.
+With the brisket turned fat-side up, liberally apply the rub.
+Turn brisket fat-side down and repeat.

 ## Cooking and Serving